The Beautiful Legs of Sabrina

 The Beautiful Legs of Sabrina was Mamie Van Doren's first film made away from Hollywood.
-Van Doren, who had become known as one of "The Three M's" – the other two being Marilyn Monroe and Jayne Mansfield – had signed with Universal Pictures, but stopped accepting roles from them before her contract was up.

 Plot summary

-A gang of thieves manages to rob a jewelry store, the only clue to track them down is a peculiar mark on the leg of one of them.
+A gang of thieves manages to rob a jewelry store.
+The only clue to track them down is a peculiar mark on the leg of one of them.
 In the meantime, a photographer wants to participate in a competition organized by a company that produces women's stockings and secretly photographs a lot of girls, including a model who will later reveal herself to be the thief wanted by the police.